Farzy/multilog-axfr/README.md

 Introduction
 ------------

-[djbdns](http://cr.yp.to/djbdns.html) is a powerful and secure DNS server.
+**[djbdns](http://cr.yp.to/djbdns.html)** is a powerful and secure DNS server.
-But it lacks some features, sometimes called "bugs" by the djbdns author and aficionados, usually found in the BIND software.
+But it lacks some features, sometimes called "bugs" by the djbdns author and contributors, usually found in the **BIND** software.

-Especially it doesn't handle **NOTIFY** messages as a slave server and therefore it can't update its database immediatly if the master server is running BIND.
+For example it doesn't handle **NOTIFY** messages as a slave server and therefore it can't update its database immediatly if the master server running BIND is modified and sends an update request to all of its slave DNS.

 Given the facts that:
 *  BIND is a very popular DNS software and won't disappear soon,
 *  the NOTIFY message is pretty standard,
-* not every DNS administrator is a hardcore overzealous djbdns lover,

-.. this script lets you use djbdns as a slave server for BIND a not be worried by unreasonable update delays.
+.. this script lets you use djbdns as a slave server for BIND and not be worried by unreasonable update delays.

-Please note that this script does **not** handle all zone transfer action, it only catches the NOTIFY event and calls other programs to do the zone transfer itself.
+Please note that this script does **not** handle all zone transfer actions, it only catches the NOTIFY event and calls other programs, like `axfr-get`, to do the zone transfer itself.

 Installation
 ------------

 multilog-axfr depends on:
 *  djbdns's tinydns server
 *  daemontools
 *  autoaxfr
 *  Ruby

 « ruby », « tinydns » and « daemontools » must be installed the usual way, their
 installation process is not covered here.